 If you have ever vacationed at the beach, there is a magical moment where you can just imagine staying in that one spot forever.
 It may be the slight breeze that carries the smell of salt water, the sound of crashing waves along the shoreline, or the feel of the fine grains of sand trickling through your fingers as you lie back and soak in the summer sun, but that exact moment is why we absolutely LOVE Virginia’s beautiful beaches.
-Plan your trip to one of these beaches to discover your own magic moment this summer.

 Take a dip in the waters of the Atlantic Ocean at these surfside beaches.